Declarations of States Parties

 A State Party is free to choose one or more of these means by a written declaration to be made under article 287 of the Convention and deposited with the Secretary-General of the United Nations.

-If the parties to a dispute have not accepted the same settlement procedure, the dispute may be submitted only to arbitration in accordance with Annex VII, unless the parties otherwise agree.
+If the parties to a dispute have not accepted the same dispute settlement procedure or if the dispute is not covered by a declaration in force, the dispute may only be submitted to arbitration in accordance with Annex VII, unless the parties agree otherwise.

 Declarations made by States Parties under article 298